team24124/nest/readme.md

 3) From a command line interface in the project directory run `pip install -r requirements.txt` to install the required python dependencies.
 4) Run `main.py` to start the app.

+## Updating for Future Seasons
+See [stats-calculator](https://github.com/team24124/stats-calculator/blob/main/README.md) for information on updating the stats calculator for new seasons.